The Family Educational Rights and Privacy Act

 Purpose

-Montgomery County Community College (the College) accords all the rights under the Family Educational Rights and Privacy Act of 1974 (the Act) to its students.
-The College collects, maintains, secures and destroys student records for the educational welfare and advancement of the students.
-No one outside the College shall have access to, nor will the College disclose any information from students’ education records without the written consent of the students, except to personnel within the College, to officials of other institutions in which students seek to enroll, to persons or organizations providing students financial aid, to accrediting agencies carrying out their accreditation functions, to persons in compliance with a judicial order, to persons in an emergency in order to protect the health or safety of students or other persons, and to individuals and agencies permitted under the Act.
-The Act affords current and former attending and registered students of the College the right to access their education records.
+Montgomery County Community College (the "College") collects, maintains, secures and destroys student records for the educational welfare and advancement of its students.
+No one outside the College shall have access to, nor will the College disclose any information from students’ Education Records without the written consent of its students, except to personnel within the College, to officials of other institutions in which students seek to enroll, to persons or organizations providing students financial aid, to accrediting agencies carrying out their accreditation functions, to persons in compliance with a judicial order, to persons in an emergency in order to protect the health or safety of students or other persons, and to individuals and agencies permitted under FERPA.
+FERPA affords current and former attending and registered students of the College the right to access their Education Records.
+(See Appendix A to access the Student Information Release Authorization Form).

 Policy

-This Policy, serves as the guidance for the privacy of student records.
-School officials who have been determined by the College to have legitimate educational interests may receive personally identifiable information from a student’s education records without the student’s consent.
-Subject to the requirements of the Act, the College may provide directory information from a student’s education record, unless the student has stated in writing that such information may not be disclosed.
+This Policy serves as the guidance for the privacy of student records.
+School officials who have been determined by the College to have Legitimate Educational Interests may receive Personally identifiable Information from a student’s Education Records without the student’s consent.
+Subject to the requirements of FERPA, the College may provide Directory Information from a student’s Education Record, unless the student has stated in writing that such information may not be disclosed.

 Definitions

-“Authorized Representative” refers to any entity or individual designated by a State or local educational authority or an agency headed by an official listed in §99.31(a)(3) to conduct – with respect to Federal- or State-supported education programs – any audit or evaluation, or any compliance or enforcement activity in connection with Federal legal requirements that relate to these programs.
+“Authorized Representative” refers to any entity or individual designated by a State or local educational authority or an agency headed by an official listed in 34 C.F.R. §99.31(a)(3) to conduct – with respect to Federal- or State-supported Education Programs – any audit or evaluation, or any compliance or enforcement activity in connection with Federal or State legal requirements that relate to these programs.

 “Education Program” refers to any program that is principally engaged in the provision of education, including, but not limited to, early childhood education, elementary and secondary education, postsecondary education, special education, job training, career and technical education, and adult education, and any program that is administered by an educational agency or institution.

-“Personally Identifiable Information” includes, but is not limited to: the name of a student; the name of the student’s parent or other family member; the address of the student or student’s family; a personal identifier, such as the student’s social security number or student number; a list of personal characteristics which would make the student’s identity easily traceable; other information which would make the student’s identity easily traceable, such as date of birth and mother’s maiden name.
+“Personally Identifiable Information” includes, but is not limited to: the name of a student; the name of the student’s parent or other family member; the address of the student or student’s family; a personal identifier, such as the student’s social security number or student identification number; a list of personal characteristics that would make the student’s identity easily traceable; the student's date of birth; the student's mother's maiden name; and other information that, alone or in combination, is linked or linkable to a specific student that would allow a reasonable person in the College community, who does not have a personal knowledge of the relevant circumstances, to identify the student with reasonable certainty.

 “An Education Record” is a record that: